How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 The amount of the state duty will be:

-2. For the division of property acquired by the family, estimated at 500 thousand rubles - 1% of the amount of more than 200 thousand rubles. plus 5200 rubles, total 3200 rubles.
+2. For the division of property acquired by a family, valued at 500 thousand rubles, - 1% of the amount over 200 thousand rubles. plus 5,200 rubles, total 3,200 rubles.

-Total state duty on the claim: 3,500 rubles.
-(300 + 3,200 rubles)
+Total state duty for the claim: RUB 3,500.
+(300 + 3,200 rub.)

-When the requirements are divided, a statement of claim for the division of jointly acquired property can be filed within 3 years from the moment the record of divorce is entered in the book of acts of the registry office (clause 3 of article 38 of the RF IC).
+When dividing claims, a statement of claim for the division of jointly acquired property can be filed within 3 years from the date of entry into the registry office record of divorce (Clause 3 of Article 38 of the RF IC).

-In case of dissolution of marriage by court, the period is determined from the date of entry into force of the judicial act.
+When dissolving a marriage by court, the period is determined from the date of entry into force of the judicial act.

 2. Personal data of the plaintiff and defendant: full name, registration addresses, telephone numbers.